ASTM F1886 Integrity of Seals for Flexible Packaging

 The ability to detect channel defects in sealed and unsealed areas is highly dependent on the size of the channel.
 The degree of contrast between the sealed and unsealed channels and the type of adhesive between the two package layers are also dependent on detecting seals.
 Lastly, the types of materials used and the inspectors’ training level and experience can help detect leaks as well.

 Visual acuity is performed at a distance of 30 to 45 cm.
-The seal is then inspected for completeness and uniformity.
 Different package sizes and shapes may require different lengths of time to inspect the entire seal parameter.